The Keto Diet

 50% healthy fats

-Bottom Line: Strive, where possible, to replace simple carbs, processed food and meat with healthy fats, vegetables, resistant starches and fish.
+Bottom Line: Strive, where possible, to replace processed carbs, dairy and meat with fish, healthy fats, vegetables, resistant starches, and unprocessed starches such as potatoes, rice, beans etc.,.

 See below example of a meal plan.